nleaf/nleaf.github.io/_posts/2019-05-21-cloud-migration-strategies-how-to-choose-the-right-one.md

 * The export and upload strategy will work best with servers whose state does not frequently or unexpectedly change, such as web servers and application servers relying on an external database;
 * As well as with servers where a long outage is acceptable.

-1. **Rebuild and Restore Data** – Build new servers within EEC, install applications, and then sync or restore application data.
+  **2) Rebuild and Restore Data** – Build new servers within EEC, install applications, and then sync or restore application data.

 **Advantages**